Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Fundamental Limitations of XAI

 \textbf{\textit{3.2.3.1.
 XAI, by default, “explains” the model, not the world}}

 Building on the correlation-causation issues discussed above, there is a distinct and deeper problem: whether XAI explanations pertain to model internals or real-world phenomena.
 This model-versus-world distinction cuts across both causal and correlational relationships, creating four distinct types of explanatory issues.
-First, XAI tools may correctly identify causal relationships within a model's internal processing.
-Second, they may incorrectly present correlational patterns within the model as causal.
-Third, XAI may correctly identify causal relationships in the model's processing yet wrongly imply these translate to real-world causation.
+First, XAI tools may (or may not) correctly identify causal relationships within a model's internal processing.
+Second, even if do, they may incorrectly present correlational patterns within the model as causal.
+Third, even if XAI correctly identifies causal relationships in the model's processing, it may wrongly imply that these translate to real-world causation.
 Fourth, XAI may present correlational model patterns as if they explained real-world phenomena (see Table~\ref{tab:2}).